AdoriZahard/hi3er/docs/index.md

 ### <p align="center">-- Rita's Training Arc 7D</p>

 !!! note
-    Updated 6.2.
+    Updated 6.3.
 SpA had enough of sitting in the bench just warming it while watching other valkyries push ahead of her, so she decided to finally take matters into her hands and train to become a better valkyrie and catch up to the others!
 And she sure did went a bit overboard... by becoming even stronger than before!
 SpA's strength in favorable weathers is pretty strong and she also becomes a fairly easy valk to clear ER with.
 Although she struggles even more against Psy mobs.

->   Boss to be chosen: Andrius, then Aponia or Vill-V
+>   Boss to be chosen: Husk Mysticism, then Aponia or Vill-V

 !!! note
     You should consider Hephaestus' Overheat mechanic.
 You might not be able to kill him.
 If you're not confident in doing so, you can instead go with Husk, but he's more annoying due to SpA's lack of i-frames which makes her be reliant on manual dodging even more, as she already uses Kosma.